d-j-e/SNPPar_test/README.md

 snppar -M Global_L124_all_r2000_out_all_mutation_events_no_root.tsv -t Mtb_GL124_2000_out_c995_root.tre -d snppar_output/no_root_run -p run2_ -P -C -R

-Note that we also identified the types of homoplasies('-P', parallel, '-C' convergent and '-R' revertant options).
+Note that we also identified the types of homoplasies('-P', parallel; '-C', convergent; and '-R', revertant options).

 ### Post-run analysis: